 Veo, his seventeen year old daughter, kept shooting little twigs with a miniature bow at Helena.
 She slept through the assault like a rock.
-They were riding at leisurely pace on a hardly used road, surrounded by bountiful fields of wheat, to pick up their last fugitive.
+They were riding at leisurely pace on a hardly used road to pick up their last fugitive.
 The day embraced the night, giving the sky a warm orange glow.
 It was the first time in eight days that Marcus forgot they were running for their lives.
-It was the first time he wasn’t thinking about how he betrayed his country and ruined the future of his family, two of his best friends and a innocent teacher.
+It was the first time he wasn’t thinking about how he betrayed his country and ruined the future of everyone he loved.
 It was the first time he made a mistake.

 He immediately knew something was wrong.
 Julia wasn’t the small talk type.
 He looked around him and froze.
 There was a patrol in the distance heading their way and they were not prepared.

-“They look like a patrol, but they move like highwayman,” said Julia.
+“They look like local soldiers, but they ride like highwayman,” said Julia.

 “Shit.
 Shit.
 Shit.”

-Marcus and Julia dismounted and waited till the patrol closed the distance.
-Four of the six guards dismounted when they got near.
+Marcus and Julia dismounted and waited till the soldiers closed the distance.
+When they were near, five soldiers dismounted.
 Marcus followed their eyes to see who the leader was.
 It wasn’t the biggest man.
 It rarely is.
 It was a tough looking man, probably a former soldier.

 “Where are you going?” asked the leader